tobybatch/kimai2/docs/troubleshooting.md

 Note that you will need to set the name of your NGINX container to be in the list of TRUSTED_HOSTS when you start the Kimai container.

+## ARM support

+We don't build ARM images at the moment.
+We use git hub actions to auto build releases and I can get them to build as multi arch images.
+The images build and run fine, but you'll need to build them yourself.
+See [Building it yourself](https://tobybatch.github.io/kimai2/build.html#building-the-kimai-docker) on how to do that.

+If you fancy trying to fix the multi arch build, I have an on going attempt to do that in the branch `add-buildx-support` using `buildx`

 ## Permissions

 If you are mounting the code base into the container (`-v $PWD/kimai:/opt/kimai`) then you will need to fix the permissions on the var folder.